thomasneff/mmbn3-draft-gauntlet/README.md

 Extract all files into the Bizhawk/Lua directory (so that the directory then contains the mmbn3_draft_gauntlet folder).
 I will refer to the mmbn3_draft_gauntlet folder as the GAUNTLET_FOLDER.

-Get "gbabios.rom" and make sure to put it in the "Firmware" directory inside your BizHawk directory.

 Start BizHawk (EmuHawk.exe).

 Load Megaman Battle Network 3: Blue [US] in BizHawk